Logius-standaarden/API-Design-Rules/DesignRules.md

       </dd>
       <dt>Rationale</dt>
       <dd>
-         The HTTP protocol [[rfc7231]] specifies whether an HTTP method should be considered safe and/or idempotent.
-These characteristics are important for clients and middleware applications, because they should be taken into account when implementing caching and fault tolerance strategies.
+         The HTTP protocol [[rfc7231]] specifies whether an HTTP method SHOULD be considered safe and/or idempotent.
+These characteristics are important for clients and middleware applications, because they SHOULD be taken into account when implementing caching and fault tolerance strategies.
       </dd>
       <dt>Implications</dt>
       <dd>